 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must conduct extensive clinical studies to demonstrate the safety and efficacy of the product candidates in humans.
 Clinical testing is expensive, time consuming, and uncertain as to outcome.
 We cannot guarantee that any clinical studies will be conducted as planned or completed on schedule, if at all.
 A failure of one or more clinical studies can occur at any stage of testing, and our future clinical studies may not be successful.
 Product candidates that have shown promising results in early-stage clinical studies may still suffer significant setbacks in subsequent clinical studies.
 For example, the safety or efficacy results generated to date in clinical studies for KRN23, rhGUS, UX007, and Ace-ER do not ensure that later clinical studies will demonstrate similar results.
 Results from investigator-sponsored studies or compassionate-use studies may not be confirmed in company-sponsored studies or may negatively impact the prospects for our programs.
 Additionally, given the nature of the rare diseases we are seeking to treat, we often have to devise newly-defined endpoints to be tested in our studies, which can lead to some subjectivity in interpreting study results and could result in regulatory agencies not agreeing with the validity of our endpoints, or our interpretation of the clinical data, and therefore denying approval.
+For example, for our Glut1 DS Phase 3 clinical trial, we have proposed utilizing a patient diary to track movement disorder events.
+Based on FDA feedback expressing concern about the clinical meaningfulness of all such events tracked, we are collecting additional supportive data regarding the clinical impact of events from patients and optimizing the diary in order to capture the clinically meaningfulness of events.
+There is no guarantee that these modifications to the endpoint will be acceptable to FDA.
 Given the illness of the subjects in our studies and the nature of their rare diseases, we may also be required or choose to conduct certain studies on an open-label basis.
 Additionally, we have in the past, and may in the future elect to review interim clinical data at multiple time points during the studies, which could introduce bias into the study results and potentially result in denial of approval.